 David Bollier recently did a presentation on the notion of commons, drawing heavily on the work of Elinor Ostrom, who has just won the nobel prize for economics.
-What he didn't know in advance was that Professor Ostrom herself would be in the audience.
+What he didn't know in advance was that Professor Ostrom herself would be

 "Last weekend I traveled to Bloomington, Indiana, to speak at a community-organized conference on the commons.
 As I got up to speak, I paused and gulped: there in the audience was the pioneering scholar of the commons, Elinor Ostrom.